 - Out of every 1,000 newborns, four were born with neonatal abstinence syndrome.

 Limits On Opioid Painkiller Prescriptions

-In late 2017, Governor Henry McMaster announced an executive order aimed at preventing opioid abuse.
+In late 2017, Governor Henry McMaster announced an executive order aimed at preventing opioid use.
 The order limits opioid prescriptions for Medicaid recipients to a maximum of five days for acute and post-operative pain.

 South Carolina Overdose Prevention Project